-If you have declared you major, you must see your assigned adviser.
-The adviser you have been assigned to depends on your last name.
+If you have declared your major, you must see your assigned advisor.
+The advisor you have been assigned to depends on your last name.
 See the list below to determine which adviser to consult.

 Last name starting with:

-E – H with Dr. Olga López-Valero Colbert
+A – E with Dr. Olga López-Valero Colbert (email@example.com)

 8. I am a native speaker* of Spanish and have scored above a 701 on the Spanish placement exam.
 Whose permission do I need to get into SPAN 4395 (Introduction to Hispanic Literature)?

 To get into SPAN 4395, the student first needs the permission of the professor whose section s/he wants to take.
 S/he does not need the permission of the Spanish Area chair or the WLL Department Administrative Assistant.
 The student should email the professor directly.
 S/he should keep in mind that whether s/he will get accepted is at the professor’s discretion.
 The professor has the right to decline and/or to suggest that the student enroll in another, under-enrolled section of the same course.

 Then, if approved for enrollment by the professor, the student will need to forward that approval to the WLL advisor, so she may enroll the student in 4395.
 Self-enrollment will not be possible due to the need to override prerequisites for 4395.